St Fillan's Kirk, Seat and Well: Covenanters

-In 1781 it is recorded that the kirk was being used for services by the Cameronians, a radical faction of Scottish Covenanters from Sanquhar who followed the teachings of Richard Cameron.
-The followers were also known also as "Society Men", "Sanquharians," and even "Hillmen" as they used remote sites to hold Conventicles, for example it is known that the isolated Kirkbride Kirk in Nithsdale was un-roofed in an attempt to deter its use by Covenanters.
+In 1781, it is recorded that the kirk was being used for services by the Cameronians, a radical faction of Scottish Covenanters from Sanquhar who followed the teachings of Richard Cameron.
+The followers were also known as "Society Men", "Sanquharians," and even "Hillmen" as they used remote sites to hold Conventicles, for example, it is known that the isolated Kirkbride Kirk in Nithsdale was un-roofed in an attempt to deter its use by Covenanters.

 The old kirk and churchyard

 The present parish of Houston and Killellan dates from 1771 when the two parishes of Houston and Killellan were joined.
 The former parish kirk in the nearby hamlet of Kilallan was known as the Church of St Fillan which gives the hamlet its name.
 The former church building was left redundant by the unification and was abandoned and un-roofed some time after 1791.
-The Barochan Aisle on the north side of the kirk is the burial place of the Flemings of near by Barochan Castle, feudal superiors and heritors of the kirk.
-The ruin carries two datestones, the oldest dated 1635 however the present building is much older dating back to at least the 10th or 11th century, affirmed by the ancient rectangular shape of the kirk.
+The Barochan Aisle on the north side of the Kirk is the burial place of the Flemings of nearby Barochan Castle, feudal superiors and heritors of the kirk.
+The ruin carries two datestones; the oldest is dated 1635.
+However, the present building is much older, dating back to at least the 10th or 11th century, affirmed by the ancient rectangular shape of the kirk.
 This scheduled monument is now in the care of the Kilallan Kirk Preservation Trust following its donation in 2005 by the Elderslie Estates.
 An annual service at St Fillan's is held amongst the ruins by the minister and congregation of the united parish.

-North and south facing doors may have been the original design in the present building however 17th and 18th century alterations resulted in doors and windows being blocked up with old tombstones, etc. and a new door dated 1635 located in the south wall reflecting post-reformation protocols.
+The north and south-facing doors may have been the original design of the present building.
+However, 17th and 18th century alterations resulted in doors and windows being blocked up with old tombstones, etc. and a new door dated 1635 located on the south wall reflecting post-reformation protocols.
 A square hole to the left of the door marks the site of the old parish jougs that were stolen, discovered by chance and donated to a local museum who have yet to locate them.
-A story is told of a woman of short stature who having committed some misdemeanor had the jougs placed around her neck so that she would suffer public humiliation, however she fell off the box she was made to stand on and the short chain resulted in her strangulation.
+A story is told of a woman of short stature who, having committed some misdemeanor, had the jougs placed around her neck so that she would suffer public humiliation.
+However, she fell off the box she was made to stand on and the short chain resulted in her strangulation.